Interpreting the Weight Space of Customized Diffusion Models: Experiments

 To generate samples, we fix a set of prompts and random seeds which are used as input to the held-out identity models.
 Then, we choose a set of identity-specific manipulations.
 For prompt-based editing, we augment the attribute description to the set of fixed prompts (e.g., ``chubby \textit{[v]} person").
 For Concept Sliders and \textit{w2w}, we apply the weight space edit directions to the personalized model with a fixed norm which determines the edit strength.
 The norm is calculated using the maximum projection component onto the edit direction among the training set of model weights.

 \textbf{\textit{w2w} edits are identity preserving and disentangled.} We evaluate over a range of identity-specific attributes and present three (gender, chubby, narrow eyes) in Tab.~\ref{table:combined}.
 Edits in \textit{w2w} preserve the identity of the original subject as measured by the ID score.
 These edits are semantically aligned with the desired effect as indicated by the CLIP score while minimally interfering with other visual concepts, as measured by LPIPS.
 We note that the CLIP score can be noisy in this setting as text captions can be too coarse to describe attributes as nuanced as those related to the human face.
+We supplement this with a user study presented in Appendix~\ref{composing_edits_supp}.

 Qualitatively, \textit{w2w} edits make the minimal amount of changes to achieve semantic and identity-preserving edits (Fig.~\ref{fig:qualitative_comparison1`}).
 For instance, changing the gender of the man does not significantly change the facial structure or hair, unlike Concept Sliders or prompting with text descriptions.
 Prompting has inconsistent results, either creating no effect or making drastic changes.
 Concept Sliders tends to make caricaturized effects, such as making the man cartoonishly chubby and baby-like.